The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

 • Assign and label issues based on predefined rules or AI classification

-• Generate weekly sprint summary reports by querying active sprint issues and formatting results with AI
+• Generate weekly sprint summary reports by querying sprint or board issues and formatting results with AI

 • Identify unresolved blockers or overdue issues and surface them in Slack or email